AmplifyPlugins/privacy-wp-lite/readme.txt

 Think of it as a "bridge" that connects your website to the other sites where your user's data is stored.

+== Screenshots ==

+1. Change the number of days before the export file expires.
+WordPress default expiration length is 3 days.
+2. Edit the confirmation notices shown to users on your site who request that their data is exported or erased.
+3. Edit the email sent to users who are requesting an export of their data.
+4. Use the `[PrivacyRequestForm]` shortcode to display a self-service form on your website for visitors to initiate an export or erase request.
+The form initiates the request, it doesn't allow data to be exported or erased without an administrator verifying the request.
+This form does the same thing as what an administrator would do when entering a user's email address on the export/erase admin page.

 == Changelog ==
 = 1.1.0 =
 * Include front end self-service form for export and erase requests.